coder/sail/images/README.md

 specific knowledge, each language image is based on the open source community image and expanded upon to add any Sail dependencies.

+## Base Image

+The `base` directory is where the initial base image is created.
+Any dependencies or configuration that needs to be used in every image should be added to this image.

 ## Extending Community Images

 Most community language images have an image based on buildpack-deps:stretch.
 Since we